frabjous/open-guide-typesetting-framework/doc/installation.md

 4. You will need to install the programs used in the typesetting, including [pandoc](https://pandoc.org), a TeX distribution such as [texlive](https://tug.org/texlive/), and others.
 See the [instructions for setting up the Open Guide Editor](https://github.com/frabjous/open-guide-editor/blob/main/doc/installation.md) for the full list of programs it uses by default.
 The sample settings also make use of [ghostscript](https://www.ghostscript.com/), which often comes bundled with your TeX distribution for compressing pdfs, [jq](https://jqlang.github.io/jq/) for extracting abstracts from json files, [anystyle](https://anystyle.io) for parsing plain text bibliographies, and a zip implementation like [info-zip](https://infozip.sourceforge.net/Zip.html).
 However, the framework can be configured to use almost any software in place of these.

    All these programs can likely be installed with your linux distribution's package manager.
 Anystyle is a possible exception, but it can be installed as a ruby gem if the `rubygems` package is installed.
 (See [its page on the rubygems catalog](https://rubygems.org/gems/anystyle).

+`gem install anystyle anystyle-cli erb`

 The framework automatically adds gem binary directories matching `$HOME/.local/share/gem/ruby/*/bin` to its `$PATH`.)

 ## Installation Steps